backdrop-contrib/contact_forms/README.txt

 path is contact.

-To define the subject of the generated form the path is as follows 'contact/{category}/Subject_goes-here' e.g. path 'contact/Jill_Jones/Enquiry_about_Sales' generates a contact form for the category 'Jil Jones' with a title = 'Contact jill Jones' and the subject 'Enquiry about Sales'.
+To define the subject of the generated form the path is as follows 'contact/{category}/Subject goes here' e.g. path 'contact/Jill Jones/Enquiry about Sales' generates a contact form for the category 'Jil Jones' with a title = 'Contact jill Jones' and the subject 'Enquiry about Sales'.

-NOTE: replace any spaces in the path with underscores.

 Requirements
 ------------